omonimus1/omonimus1/README.md

     <img src="images/icoinqui.png" alt="Icoinqui" height="140" width="190" />
 </a>

-# Company rebranding, product maintenance and growth operations #
+# Experience as product Manager during intensive rebranding, and growth operation at:
 * [FrontOfClass.co.uk](https://frontofclass.co.uk/): Leading recruiting company for education in the United Kingdom.
 * [Lesentenze.it](https://www.lesentenze.it/): Leading italian source for court legal sentences view, with over **one million** of montly sentences searches.